Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 I won't provide any PCB compatible with the Stackmashing's USB to GB Link Cable Adapter (a similar project) as [there are some on Github](https://github.com/agtbaskara/game-boy-pico-link-board).
 Pinout is different.

-## Game Boy Printer Emulator PCB for the Waveshare RP2040 Zero + Remote control for [Photo!](https://github.com/untoxa/gb-photo) - PCB NOT YET VALIDATED, USE AT YOUR OWN RISKS
+## Game Boy Printer Emulator PCB for the Waveshare RP2040 Zero + Remote control for [Photo!](https://github.com/untoxa/gb-photo)

 RP2040 compatible PCB to connect cleanly:
 - [The Pico GB Printer](https://github.com/untoxa/pico-gb-printer)